-The butter market is quite weak to-day.
-Creamery butter, is quoted by J. M. Christensen & Co. from 16 to 20 cents pound, wholesale selling price. per pound, wholesale selling Ranch butter is offered quite fre The egg market is not overstocked but prices are very much cut up.
-The choice mixed, 3.60@4.10; western sheep, 4.00@4.60; Texas sheep, 2.50@3.65; nabest eggs are worth from \$5.00 to \$5.75 ed today from the Horn Silver, of Frisof Tintic, were on the market today.
+The butter market is quite weak to day.
+Creamery butter, is quoted by J. M. Christensen & Co. from 16 to 20 cents pound, wholesale selling price. per pound, wholesale selling priv Ranch butter is offered quite freely, The egg market is not overstocked. but prices are very much cut up.
+The best eggs are worth from \$5.00 to \$5.75 per case.
+The wholesale selling prices on dressed